wp-plugins/modal-popup-portfolio-and-hover-effects/readme.txt

 == Description ==

-super portfolios and effects plugin providing your modal description for portfolio and few effects on your portfolio image
+modal popup portfolio and hover effects plugin providing your modal description for portfolio and few effects on your portfolio image

 You can easily add portfolios using an image & embed them in separate page post.